alfredocarella/simplebendingpractice/paper.md

 beam.rolling_support = 7  # x-coordinate of the rolling support
 ```

+Note that the Beam class currently supports only statically determined beams with (exactly) one pinned and one roller support.

 Each load applied to the beam requires an instance of one of the load classes `DistributedLoadH`, `DistributedLoadV`, `PointLoadH`, or `PointLoadV`.
 The load classes are simply _namedtuples_, and make the resulting scripts easier to read by making the user's intention explicit.
 The symbolic variable `x`, also defined by the module, is used for defining variable distributed loads.